Byclosure/webcat-runner-jvm/README.md

 ```

 #Usage#
 The Webcat runner is based on the Cucumber-JVM Junit runner.
-Refer to
+Refer to the
-[their documentation](https://github.com/cucumber/cucumber-jvm) on how to write and run Features.
+[Cucumber-JVM project](https://github.com/cucumber/cucumber-jvm) on how to write and run Features using this library.

 To use the Webcat runner, do the following: